rgeraldes24/hyperion/docs/contracts/functions.rst

 .. warning::
-    A ``payable`` fallback function is also executed for plain Ether transfers, if no :ref:`receive Ether function <receive-ether-function>` is present.
-It is recommended to always define a receive Ether function as well, if you define a payable fallback function to distinguish Ether transfers from interface confusions.
+    A ``payable`` fallback function is also executed for plain ZND transfers, if no :ref:`receive ZND function <receive-znd-function>` is present.
+It is recommended to always define a receive ZND function as well, if you define a payable fallback function to distinguish ZND transfers from interface confusions.

 .. note::
     If you want to decode the input data, you can check the first four bytes